WMT

 Walmart is actively working with suppliers and others to help mitigate risks for those most vulnerable to forced labor and trafficking.
 We believe that promoting the dignity of workers in our supply chain begins by setting clear expectations, as we’ve done with our Standards for Suppliers and Responsible Recruitment Expectations.
 These standards are consistent with our respect for human rights and include expectations around forced labor, worker safety and respect in the workplace.
 We monitor and hold suppliers accountable to our standards through our Responsible Sourcing Compliance program.

 Beyond compliance, Walmart is working with suppliers and others to address complex social issues in a way that creates system wide change.
-We’ve launched a new program designed to support suppliers in their journey to strengthen worker dignity in their supply chain.
-With this voluntary program, we will support suppliers with guidance on meaningful actions they can take to set goals across three priority areas that seek to advance responsible recruitment and dignity for workers.
+Our Supplier Leadership Program on People is designed to support suppliers on their journey to strengthen worker dignity in their supply chain.
+Launched for the 2022 reporting season, this voluntary program supports suppliers with guidance on meaningful actions they can take to set goals across three priority areas that seek to advance responsible recruitment and dignity for workers.
 We have designed the program to make it seamless for suppliers to share their goals and progress of their actions on an annual basis through a new People Pillar of the Sustainability Portal.
-Suppliers can join the program at the start of the 2022 reporting season.

 2022 Walmart Supplier Growth Forum – announcement of People focused supplier engagement program – featuring Kathleen McLaughlin, Walmart’s Chief Sustainability Officer and President of the Walmart Foundation joined by Walmart senior merchants – Laura Rush, Tyler Lehr and Martin Mundo.